Doechii vs. Adin Ross: The ‘Industry Plant’ Narrative and the Costs of Black Women’s Success

 Courtesy of: Milwaukee Journal Sentinel

-This is a reflection of all three of my papers, The Unheard Voices: The Absence of Black Media Representation in Boston, W.E.B.
+This is a reflection of all three of my papers for Multicultural Media History taught by Professor Bro.
+Sam P.K.
+Collins, The Unheard Voices: The Absence of Black Media Representation in Boston, W.E.B.
 Du Bois and the Repatriation to Africa and Civil Brand vs. The Individual Prison Complex.

 Unheard Voices: The Absence of Black Media Representation in Boston